Zero-sum constants related to the Jacobi symbol: The constants and

-\begin{lem} Let $A=L(n;p')$, where $p'$ is a prime divisor of $n$, $n$ is odd and squarefree.
-Let $S:(x_1,\ldots,x_l)$ be a sequence in $\Z_n$, such that for every prime divisor $p$ of $n$, at least two terms of $S$ are coprime to $p$.
-Let $n'=n/p'$ and let $S'$ denote the image of $S$ under the natural map $\Z_n\to\Z_{n'}$.
-Suppose, at most one term of $S'$ is a unit.
-Then, $S$ is an $A$-weighted zero-sum sequence. \end{lem}
+\begin{lem} Let $n$ be squarefree, $p'$ be a prime divisor of $n$, $S=(x_1,\ldots,x_l)$ be a sequence in $\Z_n$ such that for every prime divisor $p$ of $n$ at least two terms of $S$ are coprime to $p$.
+Assume that $S'$ denotes the image of $S$ under $f_{n|n'}$, where $n'=n/p'$.
+Suppose at most one term of $S'$ is a unit or suppose there is a prime divisor $p$ of $n/p'$ such that at least three terms of $S$ are coprime to $p$.
+Then $S$ is an $L(n;p')$-weighted zero-sum sequence. \end{lem}